What is freedom of association?

 All employees and contractors have the right to join or not join a union.
 This is called freedom of association.
 It can be unlawful for workers to be pressured by a union or by their employer to make a decision about joining, not joining or leaving a union.

 Freedom of association also extends to employers, allowing them to choose whether or not to join an employer association.

-Freedom of association is protected under the FW Act.
-For example, it’s unlawful to take or threaten adverse action against a person for:
+Freedom of association is protected under the.
+For example, it’s unlawful to take or threaten against a person for:

 - being or not being a member of a union or employer association